 - Let your partner have his/her own triggers, wounds, perceptions and stories.
 Step back and listen, non-defensively and without personalizing what isn’t yours.

 - A nice rule of thumb from attribution theory: if making a negative attribution to your partner, try to see this trait in yourself.
-If making a positive attribution to self, see that in partner.
+If making a positive attribution to self, see that in a partner.
 Ask yourself and your partner: What are the dreams within this conflict?

 - Identify the stories you’re telling and how old (repetitive) they are.
 If repetitive, you might be carrying over something from previous threats/upsets/traumas.… Step back to find the emotional signature* That is high art and may need professional support.

 - Own your contribution to the cycles between you and partner.
 That will disarm the tumult cycle.
 I call that “The power of admission”.
-Recognizing and owning our part in the theatre is empowering, taking us out of victim and into sovereign authority of our own narrative.
+Recognizing and owning our part in the theatre is empowering, taking us out of the victim and into the sovereign authority of our own narrative.

 - “Deeper Dive” Trace your story back to its origins.
 When is the first time you felt that way?
 What’s the chain, the sequence that this pattern is following?
 How did your sense of security and/or trust get damaged there?
 What stories or beliefs formed in your identity?
 What did you feel then?
 What do you feel now as you remember (physical sensations, emotions, needs, impulses)

 - Witness your projections, your transferences of familiar patterns onto your relationship.
 Respect its power.
-Bow into the opportunity the Gate of Awareness is presenting to you for your growth.
+Bow to the opportunity the Gate of Awareness is presenting to you for your growth.
 Forgive the Messenger as you find and mine the gems.

 - Thank and acknowledge your partner for listening, witnessing and loving you through your process.

 There are many avenues to deepening your intimacy.
-These avenues require great mindfulness, skill, courage and willingness.
+These avenues require great mindfulness, skill, courage, and willingness.
 We have those qualities and can draw upon those resources to cultivate a culture of candor!
 I hope this has been helpful.